DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States

-We thank Yao Ma, Yan-Ke Chen and Liang-Zhen Wen for the helpful discussions.
-L.M. also thank Yilong Yang and Pengwei Zhao for discussions on DNN and VMC.
-This project was supported by the National Natural Science Foundation of China (No. 12475137), and ERC NuclearTheory (Grant No. 885150).
-The codes are developed based on the NetKet package~\cite{10.21468/SciPostPhysCodeb.7}.
+\emph{Acknowledgments}---We thank Yao Ma, Yan-Ke Chen, and Liang-Zhen Wen for the helpful discussions.
+L.M. also thanks Yilong Yang and Pengwei Zhao for discussions on DNN and VMC.
+This project was supported by the National Natural Science Foundation of China (Grant No. 12475137 and No.125B2105), ERC NuclearTheory (Grant No. 885150) and Start-up Funds of Southeast University (Grant No. 4007022506).
+The codes are developed on top of JAX~\cite{jax2018github}, Flax~\cite{flax2020github}, and the NetKet package~\cite{netket3:2022,netket2:2019}.
 The computational resources are supported by High-performance Computing Platform of Peking University.